rosmo-robot/rosmo-robot.github.io/build.md

 Example use of the rangefinder
 -------------------------------
-The following program drives the Ziobot forwards until the code detects an object within 10cm of the ultrasonic rangefinder.
+The following program drives the Rosmo Robotforwards until the code detects an object within 10cm of the ultrasonic rangefinder.
 Then it stops.